Zelibe/Walmart/README.md

 # Walmart
-How Can A Business Be Successful
+How Can A Business Be  Well-Informed

 ## INTRODUCTION
 In this project, I will take on the role of a junior data analyst who was given a dataset assigned by the supervisor that needs to be